jared-l-vine/hero6e-foundryvtt/README.md

 ### Attack Automation

-An attack added by a user can be used by clicking on the attack's image from the Character Sheet 'Attacks' tab.
+- An attack can be used by clicking on the attack's image from the Character Sheet 'Attacks' tab.
 This will add a card to the chat for the attack.

-The card will show the attack roll and damage roll as well as any additional effects information below.
+- The card will show the attack roll and damage roll as well as any additional effects information below.

-Target defense can be applied to damage rolls.
+- Target defense can be applied to damage rolls.
 Final damage is applied to token's stun/body.
 If Stun damage exceeds CON then a sunnted contidion is applied.

-### Power and Equipment

-Powers and Equipment is read in from a .HDC file.
-Power frameworks are largely ignored, but all the powers within the framework should work as expected.
+- You can drag attack from character sheet to quick bar.

 ## System Options

 - Use Stunned : whether or not attacks can inflict stunned
 - Use Endurance : whether or not endurance will be automatically tracked when using automated attack cards
 - Use Knockback : automates knockback rolls and calculations from attack cards